dart1492/ticketeer/README.md

 - And many more...

 ## Packages 📦

-This app was written with Clean Architecture and best software design patterns in mind.
-It makes use of classical Flutter packages, like:
+This app makes use of classic Flutter packages:
 - [Bloc](https://pub.dev/packages/flutter_bloc)
 - [Easy localization](https://pub.dev/packages/easy_localization)
 - [Get it](https://pub.dev/packages/get_it)